Frequently Asked Questions About Knee Replacement Surgery

 Our implants are made out of cobalt chromium molybdenum, a standard metal used in orthopedic implants.
 The tibial and patellar inserts are made of ultra high molecular weight polyethylene (UHMWPE) or highly crosslinked vitamin-e infused UHMWPE (iTotal only).

-Knee arthroplasty procedures using our pre-navigated implants (Identity ImprintTM) are covered by Medicare and most major insurance companies, under the same insurance reimbursement codes as our competitors’ “off-the-shelf” knee implants.
-However, upgrading to a personalized iTotal® Identity Conformis knee implant requires the payment of an incremental, out-of-pocket personalization fee, which varies by medical facility.
-Please consult with a surgeon using Conformis technology to determine your out-of-pocket personalization services fee.
+Knee arthroplasty procedures using our implants are fully or partially covered by Medicare and most major insurance companies, under the same insurance reimbursement codes as our competitors’ “off-the-shelf” knee implants.
+Please consult with a surgeon using Conformis technology to learn more about your specific costs and coverage.

 Our pre-navigated implants (Identity ImprintTM) have been designed based on advanced CT scan data from about 85,000 real-world Conformis patients.
 Approximately half of them are women, so female anatomy is taken into account.
 For the personalized implant option (iTotal® Identity), as we would design your knee just for you, there are no male versus female considerations.
 It is simply your knee.